BBB Urges Consumers to Avoid Doing Business at the Front Door

 Home improvement contractors - Many door to door contractors are unlicensed, uninsured and unqualified to do the work they offer.

 Heating, roofing and chimney contractors – They may make false claims that major repairs are necessary or that heating equipment needs replacement.

 Landscapers and cleanup crews – Scammers knock on doors and send out flyers at this time of year, offering yard maintenance and cleanup services.
 They may show up once or twice, or simply take a deposit and never return to do the work.

 Magazine sellers – Students are often unaware they are being duped into selling magazine subscriptions for disreputable operators.
 In many cases wrong magazines arrive or consumers are overcharged.
 In other situations, the magazine vendors’ boss is simply collecting credit card information for the purpose of committing fraud.

 Alarm systems – BBBs across the country receive complaints about people selling alarm systems and failing to divulge terms of the contract for alarm system monitoring.

-Connecticut Better Business Bureau President, Paulette Scarpetti, urges consumers to be very careful when hiring, because of shady operators.
+Better Business Bureau President, Jim Camp, urges consumers to be very careful when hiring, because of shady operators.